drauschenbach/stuart-redis/doc/remoting.md

-## Configuring connection to Redis
+## Configuring connection to a remote Redis

 Below is an example configuration of a Spark context with Redis configuration: